-But, once you get over the initial hump and things start to click, having your own online business can be a life-changer.
-Not to mention, an awesome money-maker.
+Once you get over the initial hump and things start to click, having your own online business can be a life-changer.

-Why Starting an Online Business Is Perfect for Moms
+Why Starting an Online Business Is Perfect for Stay at Home Moms

-Making money from home is literally one of the best things ever, especially if you’re a mom.
+Making money from home is one of the best things ever, especially if you’re a mom.

 Know what I say to all that?
 Nah.